 This censored version of the film was released in American theatres and later on VHS and DVD.
 Republic Pictures issued an unrated version of the film on Laserdisc in 1997, which was the original NC-17 cut as submitted to the MPAA.
 This unrated

 version was also released by Republic on DVD, and is now available on Region Free Blu-ray from Olive Films alongside the R-rated version.

 All UK home video releases have always featured the uncut version

-one of Shelly's fingers being cut off during the bathroom torture, but at the time this article was in production this rumour could not be substantiated.
-Whatever the case, the Wachowskis felt this scene was important in demonstrating the sadistic nature
+sight of one of Shelly's fingers being cut off during the bathroom torture, but at the time this article was in production this rumour could not be substantiated.
+Whatever the case, the Wachowskis felt this scene was important in demonstrating